trash89/brownie_with_hardhat/README.md

 brownie init
 ```

-By default, brownie tries to connect to localhost:8545 when the default network is development, so when running brownie commands without specifying a network, it will connect and use the hardhat network started previously.
+By default, brownie tries to connect to http://127.0.0.1:8545 when the default network is development, so when running brownie commands without specifying a network, it will connect and use the hardhat network started previously.

 ## Add a "Live" network in brownie, to connect to the hardhat network

-In order to have the persistence accross contracts deplyments:
+In order to have the persistence accross contracts deployments:

 ```
 brownie networks add Ethereum hardhat-local host=http://127.0.0.1:8545 chainid=31337
 ```

-Create brownie-config.yaml to declare hardhat-local as a default network:
+Create brownie-config.yaml and declare hardhat-local as a default network:

 ```bash
 vi brownie-config.yaml